Your Voice Matters at the Connecticut General Assembly

 Your Turn To Speak

-When you are called, you may begin with "Madam Chair, Mr. Chairman" (as appropriate) "and members of the committee."
-Introduce yourself very distinctly so the transcriber can understand, and mention your town and the number and title of the bill you'll be speaking on.
-In addition, most hearings and meetings are covered by Connecticut Network (CT-N) for broadcast over local cable access stations.
+When you are called, you may begin with "Madam Chair/Mr. Chairman" (as appropriate) "and members of the committee."
+Introduce yourself very distinctly so it is clear for the record.
+Mention your name, town of residence, and the number and title of the bill on which you'll be speaking.

-Indicate right away whether you support the bill, oppose it, or are offering suggestions to improve it.
-Then explain your reasoning.
+Start your testimony by indicating whether you support the bill, oppose it, or are offering suggestions to improve it, and then explain your reasoning.
 Follow this procedure for each bill you discuss.

-Keep your remarks short; 3-5 minutes is usually enough, but be sure not to exceed any announced time limits.
-If other speakers have already made your point, you can say that you agree with, or want to associate yourself with the remarks of one or more previous speakers.
+Keep your remarks clear and concise.
+Be sure not to exceed any announced time limits.
+If other speakers have already made your point, you can say that you agree with, or want to associate yourself with, the remarks of one or more previous speakers.
 Your views and your name will then be clearly on record.

-When you finish, remain attentive for a moment, in case committee members want to ask questions.
-You will be dismissed by the committee clerk or co-chair and you are then be removed from the hearing and may continue to watch on CT-N or YouTube Live.
+When you finish, remain attentive for a moment in case committee members want to ask questions.
+If you are participating in the public hearing via Zoom, you will be dismissed by the committee clerk or co-chair and removed from the hearing.
+You may continue to watch on CT-N or YouTube Live.